 Prior to joining the faculty full-time, he was an adjunct professor at the Law School.
 He taught moot court and law in practice for seven years, and also worked as supervising attorney in the clinical program.
-As a practicing attorney, he ran his own law firm, specializing in consumer law and student loan issues.
-He was recognized as a Super Lawyers Rising Star in both 2016 and 2017.
+As a practicing attorney, he ran his own law firm, specializing in plaintiff's-side consumer law and student loan issues.
+He is a well-known consumer advocate in the Twin Cities and is currently a member of the Minnesota State Bar Association's Consumer Law Council.
+He was recognized as a Super Lawyers Rising Star in 2016, 2017, 2018, and 2019.

 Ryder graduated magna cum laude from the Law School; he holds an undergraduate degree in sociology from the University of Minnesota as well.
 Prior to attending law school, Ryder had a career in Hollywood, where he wrote screenplays and helped produce commercials and music videos.
 He also worked on former California Governor Arnold Schwarzenegger’s first campaign commercials.
 A noted comic book aficionado, Ryder was retained by Marvel Comics as an expert witness in a federal copyright lawsuit.